monadmelon/hyprmaps-archive/README.md

 The project is fully operational.
 Both the public-facing API and the protected admin API endpoints are ready.
 The main user flow (Map -> Filter -> Card -> Detail Page) is complete and functional.

 **Auth UI:** Built the frontend form for **POST /auth/login** to securely get a session cookie and redirect to the admin page.

-## Next Development Focus (Admin & Features)

-The next step is to build out the **Admin Console** so you can manage your data using a graphical interface.

-1.  **Build Admin Console:** Create the UI for managing your "Stays" using the protected `/admin/stays` CRUD API endpoints.